franklfq/mycode/readme.txt

-Git is version amnager soft!
+Git is a distributed version control system.
-and yet
-Git is a free soft!
+Git is free software distributed under the GPL.